 Explore Hong Kong’s Startup Ecosystem with the Startup League

-In this post, let’s look at the catalysts that drive Hong Kong’s startup ecosystem:
+In this post, let’s look at the catalysts that have made Hong Kong’s startup ecosystem amongst the top 5 fastest growing startup ecosystems in the world!

 - WHubHK pushes startups to the next level by offering a platform for creating meaningful connections.
 It is a community driven to mentor startups by building synergy, acquiring talent and sourcing investors.
 WHub lets startups share their company mission, products, and current job openings to attract meaningful resources.